Jingo88/JavaScript_Glossary/README.md

 })
 ```

+Now instead of using an anonymous function, callbacks can be named and passed in as a parameter.
+This is still considered to be a closure, and as mentioned earlier, has the same rules/scope as closures do.

+```
+var globalvariable = "The Roof Is On Fire"

+function stuff(things, callbackfunction){
+	emptyArr.push(things);
+	callbackfunction(globalvariable, things)
+}

+var callbackfunction = function(x, y){
+	return x + y;
+}
+```

 * Review callback funtions and the use of "this"
 * Callback functions are closures. closures have access to the containing functions scope, so the callback function can access the containing functions variables, and also the global variables.
 * Callbacks can be anonymous or named functions.
 Instead of using an anonymous function, a user can declare a function with a variable name and pass that name into another functions parameter.
 * We can pass parameters to callback functions.
 Remember since this acts as a closure we can pass any of the containing functions properties or global properties.

-```
-var globalvariable = "blah"

-function stuff(things, callbackfunction){
-	emptyArr.push(things);
-	callbackfunction(globalvariable, things)
-}
-```

 * If the callback is not an anonymous function we can make sure the callback is a function before executing it.
 We do this because if the function is called without a callback function in place it will produce a runtime error.